 Do you have a re-roofing project coming up?
-Re-roofing is a major home improvement project which can be very expensive and time consuming.
+Re-roofing is a major home improvement project which can be very expensive and time-consuming.
 If it’s your first time to re-roof your home, it can be quite exciting.
-However, since your home will temporarily turn into a work zone, you need to consider some things prior your re-roofing project.
+However, since your home will temporarily turn into a work zone, you need to consider some things prior to your re-roofing project.

 1.It can cause a lot of noise.

 It goes without saying that every construction project can get too loud.
 If you have kids or pets in your household, make some arrangements with relatives to watch over them so they won’t get uncomfortable with all the noise.

 Also, give your neighbors a heads up before you proceed with your re-roofing project.
 The last thing you want to have are angry neighbors.

 2.Roofers may need quick access to their tools and equipment as they re-roof your house.